 Environmental Availability

 Environment will be available for sandbox testing except during code migrations.
+ERCOT will send notice to the market.

 Environment will be available for Flight Testing / Ad Hoc Flight Testing only during the designated Flight Testing windows.

 Sandbox testing can run simultaneously with Flight Testing / Ad Hoc Flight Testing.